 Farmer's market.
 An establishment providing for the retail sale of agricultural products, primarily involving the sale of fresh produce, such as fruits and vegetables, but also including such products and services that are customarily provided in rural or agricultural areas.
-Farmers markets are limited to. open air markets and quarter acre fixed sites.
-[Added text and clarification as part of this draft]

-Form cased code.
-Form based code is a land development regulations that foster predictable built results and a high-quality public realm by using physical form (rather than full separation of uses) as the code's primary organizing principle.
-[Added text and clarification as part of this draft]
+Form based code.
+Form based code is a land development regulation that fosters predictable built results and a high-quality public realm by using physical form (rather than full separation of uses) as the code's primary organizing principle.

 Frontage Line.
-The property line at the street Rightof-Way dividing the right-of-way from the private frontage area.
+The property line at the street right-of-way dividing the right-of-way from the private frontage area.